alan-lawler/LogQuery/readme.md

 Once LogQuery enriches and process the log data, it uses Dash and Pandas to display the information in an auto-updating and interactive dashboard.
 It also allows the user to search the log data and query a single IP addresses or a bulk list of IP addresses for basic WHOIS and threat intelligence.

-The project in mainly built using the Dash and Pandas libraries, but it also uses the Boto3, IPAddress, Requests, geoip2.database, and other various libraries.